-Multiple sclerosis can damage the nerves in the eye, leading to optic neuritis.
-Symptoms of optic neuritis include vision problems, painful eyes, and temporary vision loss.
+Multiple sclerosis (MS) can damage the nerves that lead to the eye, resulting in optic neuritis.
+Optic neuritis MS symptoms include vision problems, painful eyes, and temporary vision loss.

 Visual disturbances are among the most common symptom that people with MS have.
-One study found that optic neuritis is the first sign of MS in about 15–20% of people with the condition.
+One 2014 study showed that optic neuritis is the first symptom of MS in

 In this article, we look at the link between MS and optic neuritis, along with its symptoms, causes, treatments, and diagnosis.

 In MS, optic neuritis occurs when the immune cells attack the healthy, protective myelin sheath that surrounds the optic nerve, mistaking them for invading cells.
-This causes the myelin to swell up, which can lead to damage of the optic nerve.
+This causes the myelin to swell up, which can lead to optic nerve damage.

 The swelling disrupts the signals between the eye and the brain, causing visual disturbances that can include double vision, blurred vision, or blind spots.

-The medical community is not exactly sure what causes these attacks or MS itself, though new research aims to explore the genetic and environmental factors behind the condition.
+Experts are not exactly sure why optic neuritis or MS happen, though new research aims to explore the genetic and environmental factors behind the condition.

-MS is a complex condition that affects different people in different ways.
+MS is a complex condition that affects people in various ways.
 Because of this, people with optic neuritis from MS may have different experiences.

 The symptoms of optic neuritis tend to develop quickly, between a few hours and a few days.
 Adults tend to experience symptoms in only one eye, but severe attacks can affect both eyes.
 Symptoms tend to gradually disappear over time, but some people may have lingering vision problems after an episode of optic neuritis.